Earn College Credit in High School

 close

 Requesting and sending transcripts can differ from college to college.
 Typically, students can request their official transcript from the Office of the Registrar.
 Many postsecondary institutions allow students to request their official transcript online.
 Some colleges and universities require students to download and sign a release form and send it to the Registrar before they can access their official transcript.
-If a physical official transcript is requested, it must be signed and sealed by the Registrar and cannot be opened before reaching the destination college.
+If an official physical transcript is requested, it must be signed and sealed by the Registrar and cannot be opened before reaching the destination college.
 Some institutions charge students a small fee for requesting their official transcript.
 Official transcripts are sent to the records /Registrar's office at their destination college.
-Students can find the address online, or call the office for more information.
+Students can find the address online or call the office for more information.

 close